Problem

 1. Hierarchical Grouping

 Use the collapsible property in your navigation.json or config file to group related pages.
-This keeps the sidebar clean and allows users to expand only the sections they are interested in.
+This keeps the sidebar clean and allows users to expand only the sections they need.

 // docs/navigation.json